 Funds also helped to provide food assistance to vulnerable internally displaced people, returnees and refugees.
 In selected regions where preconditions are in place, the most vulnerable people who are affected by the conflict and excluded from social protection mechanisms receive cash-based assistance.
 This cash assistance can be in the shape of vouchers, bank transfer, e-cards or cash-in-hand, depending on the context, location and the needs of the most vulnerable people.

-A programme for Education in Emergencies enables thousands of boys and girls to access basic education and delivers integrated recreational and psychosocial support services.
+EU-funded humanitarian organisations contributed to the restoration of essential education services in conflict-stricken Benghazi and Sirt, which enabled thousands of boys and girls to access basic education and to receive integrated recreational and psychosocial support services.

 Libya also receives development and early recovery funding through other EU instruments, including the EU Trust Fund for Africa.